the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 The following workshop will walk you through deploying a BinderHub onto a Microsoft Azure Kubernetes Service.
 It will be a publicly available service like [mybinder.org](https://mybinder.org).

+Throughout the workshop, you will see some emojis.
+The :vertical_traffic_light: emoji indicates a TODO step and you should use a green or red post-it to indicate to the instructor if you've completed the TODO (green) or are having problems (red).
+The :question: emoji indicates a point where the instructor will pause to take questions.
+They are placed either at the end of a section to allow everyone to move on together, or after a step that may need more explanation.

 ## :warning: Before You Start :warning:

 You will need the following resources to be able to participate in this workshop: